Hall Of Fame Officially Announces Class Of 2026

 Here’s more from around the basketball world:

-- David Kelly has been unanimously elected as the next NBA Players Association Executive Director by the Board of Player Representatives, Ian Begley of SNY relays (Twitter link).
+- David Kelly has been unanimously elected as the next NBA Players Association executive director by the Board of Player Representatives, Ian Begley of SNY relays (Twitter link).
 He’ll replace longtime NBA player Andre Iguodala, whose term expires in July.
-Kelly has been serving as the Managing Director and General Counsel for the NBPA.
+Kelly has been serving as the managing director and general counsel for the NBPA.
 He’s also served as a close advisor to Iguodala.

 - The Board of Governors might vote on expansion this summer, according to ESPN’s Shams Charania (video link) and Dallas Morning News’ Brad Townsend (Twitter link).
 The BOG’s spring meeting is expected to be critical for stakeholders to better understand the factors around expansion, according to Charania.
-Some BOG members wanted to vote on expansion in the spring, but it will be tabled to the summer for extra information-gathering and deliberation, according to Townsend.
-Seattle and Las Vegas have long beeen considered the top candidates for expansion.
+Some BOG members wanted to vote on expansion in the spring, but it will be tabled until the summer for extra information-gathering and deliberation, according to Townsend.
+Seattle and Las Vegas have long been considered the top candidates for expansion.

 - The Athletic’s Mike Vornukov and Joe Vardon provide an in-depth look at how the law firm of Wachtell, Lipton, Rosen & Katz conducts investigations into various NBA matters.
 The league has used the firm’s services since 2007.